Mehmed Emin Âli Pasha

-Mehmed Emin Âli Pasha, also spelled as Mehmed Emin Aali 5 (March 1815 – 7 September 1871) was a prominent Ottoman statesman during the Tanzimat period, best known as the architect of the Ottoman Reform Edict of 1856, and for his role in the Treaty of Paris (1856) that ended the Crimean War. Âli Pasha was widely regarded as a deft and able statesman, and often credited with preventing an early break-up of the empire.
+Mehmed Emin Âlî Pasha, also spelled as Mehmed Emin Aali (5 March 1815 – 7 September 1871), commonly known as Ali Pasha, was a Turkish–Ottoman statesman during the Tanzimat period, best known as the architect of the Ottoman Reform Edict of 1856, and for his role in the Treaty of Paris (1856) that ended the Crimean War.
+From humble origins as the son of a doorkeeper, Âli Pasha rose through the ranks of the Ottoman state and became the Minister of Foreign Affairs for a short time in 1840, and again in 1846.
+He became Grand Vizier for a few months in 1852.
+Between 1855 and 1871 he alternated between the two jobs, ultimately holding the position of Foreign Minister seven times and Grand Vizier five times in his lifetime. Âli Pasha was widely regarded as a deft and able statesman, and often credited with preventing an early break-up of the empire.

-Âli Pasha advocated for a western style of reform to modernize the empire, including secularization of the state and improvements to civil liberties.
-He worked to pacify nationalist movements while at the same time fend off foreign aggressors that were trying to weaken Ottoman control.
+Âli Pasha advocated for a western style of reform to modernize the empire, including secularization of the state and education and improvements to civil liberties.
 He advocated for an Ottoman nationalism that would replace diverse ethnic and religious loyalties.

-From humble origins as the son of a doorkeeper, Âli Pasha rose through the ranks of the Ottoman state and became the Minister of Foreign Affairs for a short time in 1840, and again in 1846.
-He became Grand Vizier for a few months in 1852, then again Foreign Minister in 1854.
-Between 1855 and 1871 he alternated between the two jobs, ultimately holding the position of Foreign Minister seven times and Grand Vizier five times in his lifetime.
-He was awarded the Order of the Red Eagle, 1st Class (for non-Christians) in 1851.
+To that end, non-Muslims started to serve in government, with a couple becoming cabinet ministers.
+In foreign policy, following the Crimean War the Ottoman Empire joined the Concert of Europe.
+Troops were withdrawn from Serbia, and the Cretan revolt was suppressed.
+His egalitarian reforms, dealings with Christian powers, and increasingly authoritarian regime were not without controversy, opponents of which coalesced around the Young Ottomans.
+After his death in 1871, a period of chaos resulted as reactionaries took control over the government, leading to the Great Eastern Crisis.

 Early life

 Mehmed Emin Âli Pasha was born on March 5, 1815, in Istanbul into a home of modest means.
 He was born the son of a shopkeeper, with no formal education except three years of primary school.
-It was in primary school that Ali Pasha learned to read and write in addition to memorizing some suras of the Koran.
+It was in primary school that Âli Pasha learned to read and write in addition to memorizing some surahs of the Quran.
 Nonetheless, Âli Pasha did continue to educate himself, including teaching himself French.
-He started his lengthy public serve career at the age of 14 as a clerk in the imperial council.
+He started his lengthy public service career at the age of 14 as a clerk in the Imperial Council.
 The next year Âli Pasha was transferred to the records department of the Imperial Council.
 Once again Âli Pasha was transferred a year later, this time to the Translation Office.